-Seems to me the pros outweigh the cons!
+It seems to me that the pros outweigh the cons!

 As this video shows, coffee is drunk all around the world in one form or another!
 Really, how bad can it be?

-Now I understand now why most smokers have a hard time quitting (for some it’s not the quitting – it’s missing the taste and the enjoyment).
+Now I understand why most smokers have a hard time quitting (for some, it’s not quitting; it’s missing the taste and the enjoyment).

-I can honestly say I haven’t noticed any major physical improvements – sleep patterns seem to be the same, I don’t drink ‘more’ tea than normal, my appetite hasn’t changed, my teeth aren’t any whiter – perhaps I just need to give myself more time.
-Maybe I am saving a little money (we never drank coffee out a lot – just what we consumed at home).
+I can honestly say I haven’t noticed any major physical improvements—sleep patterns seem to be the same, I don’t drink more tea than normal, my appetite hasn’t changed, and my teeth aren’t any whiter—perhaps I just need to give myself more time.
+Maybe I am saving a little money (we never drank coffee out a lot—just what we consumed at home).

 Maybe I will give it a little longer.
 After all, three weeks isn’t that long, right?
 Perhaps I will continue my quest to find something satisfying that will replace my morning coffee or keep searching for those elusive lemons.
 Wish me luck!

 Disclaimer: This article does not constitute a legal or medical endorsement.
-It is up to you to seek medical attention or advice of a medical practitioner if you have any concerns.
+It is up to you to seek medical attention or advice from a medical practitioner if you have any concerns.

 Are you a coffee drinker?
 Have you ever quit?
 How did it make you feel?
 If you enjoyed this article, please check out our website for more.